-- 1. A Member entitled to attend and vote at this meeting may appoint a proxy to attend and to vote on his behalf.
+- 1. A Member entitled to attend and vote at this meeting may appoint a proxy to attend and, on a poll, to vote on his behalf.
 Such proxy need not be a Member of the Company and need not be an advocate, an approved company auditor or a person approved by the Registrar of Companies under the Companies Act, 1965 in a particular case.
-A Member may appoint more than two (2) proxies to attend at the same meeting.
-Where a Member appoints two (2) proxies to attend at the same meeting, he shall specify the proportion of his shareholdings to be represented by each proxy. - 2.
-Where a Member of the Company is an authorised nominee as defined under the Securities Industries (Central Depositories) Act, 1991 ("SICDA"), it may appoint up to two (2) proxies in respect of each securities account it may holds with ordinary shares of the Company standing to the credit of the said securities account. - 3.
-Where a Member of the Company is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one (1) securities account "omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account its holds. - An exempt authorised nominee refers to an authorised nominee defined under the SICDA which is exempted from compliance with the provisions of subsection 25A(1) of SICDA. - 4.
-The instrument appointing a proxy shall be in writing under the hand of the appointer or his attorney duly authorised in writing, or if the appointer is a corporation, either under Common Seal of the company or under the hand of an officer or attorney duly authorised. - 5.
-For a proxy to be valid, the Proxy Form duly completed must be deposited at the Registered Office of the Company, Suite 16-1 (Penthouse Upper), Menara Penang Garden, 42A Jalan Sultan Ahmad Shah, 10050 Penang, Malaysia not less than forty-eight (48) hours before the time appointed for holding the meeting or at any adjournment thereof. - 6.
-In respect of deposited securities, only a Depositor whose name appears on the Record of Depositors on 18 May 2016 (General Meeting Record of Depositors) shall be eligible to attend the meeting or appoint proxy to attend and/or vote in his/her behalf.
+A Member may appoint more than two proxies to attend at the same meeting provided that the provisions of Section 149(1)(c) of the Companies Act, 1965 are complied with.
+Where a Member appoints two proxies to attend at the same meeting, he shall specify the proportion of his shareholdings to be represented by each proxy. - 2.
+Where a Member of the Company is authorised nominee as defined under the Securities Industries (Central Depositories) Act, 1991 ("SICDA"), it may appoint up to two (2) proxies in respect of each securities account it may holds with ordinary shares of the Company standing to the credit of the said securities account. - 3.
+Where a Member of the Company is an exempt authorised nominee which hold ordinary shares in the Company for multiple beneficial owner in one (1) securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account its holds.

+An exempt authorised nominee refers to an authorised nominee defined under the SICDA which is exempted from compliance with the provisions of subsection 25A(1) of SICDA.

+- 4. The instrument appointing a proxy shall be in writing under the hand of the appointer or his attorney duly authorised in writing, or if the appointer is a corporation, either under Common Seal of the company or under the hand of an officer or attorney duly authorised. - 5.
+For a proxy to be valid, the Form of Proxy duly completed must be deposited at the Registered Office of the Company, Suite 16-1 (Penthouse Upper), Menara Penang Garden, 42A Jalan Sultan Ahmad Shah, 10050 Penang, Malaysia not less than forty-eight (48) hours before the time appointed for holding the meeting or at any adjournment thereof. - 6.
+In respect of deposited securities, only a Depositor whose name appears on the Record of Depositors on 18 June 2014 (General Meeting Record of Depositors) shall be eligible to attend the meeting or appoint proxy to attend and/or vote in his/her behalf.

-Explanatory Notes:
+Explanatory Notes :